wwfnb/Laser/readme.md

 We train our models in four stages, using the datasets prepared above.
 Each stage focuses on a specific training purpose.
 Make sure you are in the LLaMA-Factory training environment.

-Make sure you are in the LLaMA-Factory training environment.
 ### 🔍 **Eliciting Active Perception through Visual Cropping**
   - *Stage 1: Single-step SFT Training*
 ```bash